OfferZen-Community/developer-mentoring/docs/essential-mentoring-resources/building-a-mentoring-programme.md

 A successful mentorship programme relies closely on the relationship between the mentor and the mentee.
 That’s why we dedicate an entire phase of our mentorship framework to establishing a strong working relationship between them.

 As the programme organiser, you can help set them up for success by being mindful of pairings.
-Consider where your participants might be able to find common ground, be it through their love of AI, their robotics hobby, or, like one past Project Thrive pair, their journey as first-time parents.
+Consider where your participants might be able to find common ground, be it through their love of AI, their robotics hobby, or, like one previous Project Thrive pair, their journey as first-time parents.

 **Other factors to consider include:**